-We are delighted to have a fantastic line-up of live performances for families this autumn.
-First time trips can be a slightly worrying or a daunting experience – what if they make noise or cry?
+We are delighted to have a fantastic line-up of live performances for families this spring.
+First-time trips can be a slightly worrying or daunting experience – what if they make noise or cry?
 What if they want to run around and can’t sit still?
 What about feeding, or changing a nappy?

 To help answer some of those questions we have popped together a few of our top tips about what to expect and how to get the most out of a first theatre experience with your child here at the maltings:

 Early year shows vary in content and style, offering a new world to explore and experience with every visit.
 They often involve sensory experiences, including musical elements, magical lighting and soft participatory moments.
 Is this show for my child?